date-fns/date-fns/docs/getting_started.md

 ## Installation

-The library is available as an [npm package](https://www.npmjs.com/package/date-fns), a Bower package, and is also distributed through a [CDN](http://cdn.date-fns.org/).
+The library is available as an [npm package](https://www.npmjs.com/package/date-fns), a Bower package, and is also distributed through [cdnjs](https://cdnjs.com/libraries/date-fns).

 ### npm